Rennet

 The easy definition of rennet is this: it’s a little tablet that is used to turn milk to cheese.
 Just as you have to inoculate milk with yogurt to make yogurt, you introduce rennet, an enzyme, into milk to encourage its proteins to coagulate and separate into curds and whey.

 If we want to get into the history of it, rennet is wild and weird the same as yogurt.
 It reaches back to the olden days in the Middle East, when somehow a daring eater thought that the milk that had sloshed around in the stomach of an animal (the fourth stomach of an unweaned calf, to be precise) was appealing for a whole host of reasons (preservation had to top the list over imagined flavor for that first daring eater, but hunger is a strong impulse), then started using the enzymes from the animal stomach’s lining to coagulate and preserve milk themselves.
+Rennet’s complex set of enzyme leads to the formation of solid curds from the coagulating enzyme chymosin, which is crucial in the cheese production process.

 Clearly this rennet, this Junket, is kind of strange.
 But I promise you that the Lebanese cheese we’re making is far from it.
-This cheese is pure white, mild, delicious, super-traditional, and I feel strongly you’re going to want to make it with some good milk and the rennet you pull of the shelf next time you’re at any old grocery store.
+This cheese is pure white, mild, delicious, super-traditional, and I feel strongly you’re going to want to make it with some good milk and the rennet you pull of the shelf next time you’re at any old grocery store!

-(Visited 4,586 times, 1 visits today)
+(Visited 4,608 times, 1 visits today)

 You May Also Like...